 • Ruby necklace.
 A type of othanna, ruby necklace is a long, trailing succulent that features bright red leaves strung along draping vines that overhang the edge of a pot once they start to grow.
 Ruby necklace can grow as long as 12 inches, so long as it gets enough sunlight to photosynthesize.
 This one doesn’t like much water, so it’s best to plant it in a pot that has good drainage.

 • Rat tail cactus.
 Much more impressive than its name, rat tail cactus is another long-growing cactus that likes to be grown in a hanging pot.
-The tendrils on this plant more closely resemble those of actual cacti stems, aside from their very fuzzy appearance.
+Aside from their very fuzzy appearance, the tendrils on this plant more closely resemble those of actual cacti stems.

 These succulents bloom brilliant colors once per year, and love humidity.
 Aside from being classified as a succulent, the rat tail cactus largely prefers tropical conditions.